 Annie is also a trained theatre professional and served as the Artistic Director of Brave Face Project.
 She has directed, devised, and collaborated on numerous projects across the country with a wide-range of organizations, including: Auditorium Theatre, Metropolis Performing Arts Centre, Flynn Center for the Performing Arts, Rare Terra Theatre, Second City Training Center, and Missoula Children’s Theatre.

-A QUICK CHAT WITH ANNIE REZAC
+A QUICK CHAT WITH ANNIE REZAC, June 2017

+Annie, what drew you to Unsilence?
 My great-grandparents were children's book authors, and I remember seeing their artwork as a kid.
 These were post-war stories, and I got to see the power and importance of storytelling.
 I became a theatre artist because I wanted to figure out how to use art and storytelling to have conversations about humanity.
 We need to create spaces to tell truths that aren't often told.

+What kind of Executive Director will you be?
 I’ve been following Unsilence for a few years.
-I’m moved by the power of Unsilence-ing.
+I’m moved by the power of Unsilencing.
 I’m a very transparent individual and believe that sharing our human experiences is the most effective way to heal and grow.
 I’ve witnessed the inspirational and transformative power that self-expression provides people and communities.
 I want to be a part of bringing Unsilence’s mission to the world.

+What are three things we should know about you?
 First, I’m enthusiastic and unrelenting when it comes to what I’m most passionate about.
 Second, I’m a positive person with a strong sense of humor, which offsets my fierce drive for getting things done.
 Third, I have a genuine sense of awe and wonder about people and their capacity to create and accomplish amazing things.
 All people deserve to be heard, supported, and loved.

+What excites you the most about Unsilence’s future?
 Everything!
 Unsilence has such incredible potential, and this is just the beginning.
-Together, we’ll generate a far-reaching movement of Unsilence-ing.
+Together, we’ll generate a far-reaching movement of Unsilencing.
 Everyone will have a place within our organization.
 We’re building a meaningful community dedicated to changing the landscape of human rights education.

+Bonus Question: What's your ideal vacation?
 I have a dream of going to Africa with Jane Goodall and observing chimps and gorillas in the wild.